 - To register the children promptly and accurately. - To record absence appropriately, including signing in and out during school hours. - To record as late, pupils who arrive after 8.55am and before the close of registers at 9.15am. - To record as statistically present children who travel by taxi or school bus and arrive late. - To record as unauthorised absences, pupils who arrive after the registers close at 9.15am.
-It is recognised that there may be occasional situations when lateness is unavoidable and a note will be made in the 'late book'. - To check registers daily for first day absence. - To telephone those parents who have not contacted the school by 9.30am on the first day of absence and then if appropriate inform the local authority - To keep all letters concerning absence. - To monitor regularly absence and lateness, to look for patterns and to take appropriate action.
+It is recognised that there may be occasional situations when lateness is unavoidable and a note will be made in the 'late book'. - To check registers daily for first day absence. - To telephone those parents who have not contacted the school by 9.30am on the first day of absence and then if appropriate inform the local authority - To keep all letters concerning absence. - To monitor regularly absence and lateness, to look for patterns and to take appropriate action. - Work with ESBAS where there is persistent absence (attendance of 90% or less) or punctuality is an issue. - To obtain details of telephone contacts for all pupils and to ensure that records are updated regularly by writing to parents to remind them of their responsibilities, whilst requesting current contact information.
+An emergency telephone number must be recorded for every pupil.

-- Work with ESBAS where there is persistent absence (attendance of 90% or less) or punctuality is an issue. - To obtain details of telephone contacts for all pupils and to ensure that records are updated regularly by writing to parents to remind them of their responsibilities, whilst requesting current contact information.
-An emergency telephone number must be recorded for every pupil. - To send reminders regarding absence and punctuality on the school's regular newsletters. - To raise concerns regarding absence at parent consultation meetings, or sooner if necessary. - To report levels of absence on the child's annual report. - At the end of Terms 2,4, and 5 to inform parents if their child's attendance is a cause for concern (95% - 90% attendance) or it they are persistent absentees (attendance below 90%) - To report levels of absence to the LA. - To monitor and set attendance targets annually.
+- To send reminders regarding absence and punctuality on the school's regular newsletters. - To raise concerns regarding absence at parent consultation meetings, or sooner if necessary. - To report levels of absence on the child's annual report. - At the end of Terms 2,4, and 5 to inform parents if their child's attendance is a cause for concern (95% - 90% attendance) or it they are persistent absentees (attendance below 90%) - To inform parents of their child's overall attendance at the end of the school year. - To report levels of absence to the LA. - To monitor and set attendance targets annually.